NEW MEXICO JUNIOR COLLEGE

 Lecture Assignments include the submission of "Getting Started" activities (30 pts) due by Wednesday of the first week and a 5-paragraph essay (100 pts) due at the end of LM 4.

 Discussions (45 pts) are earned by submitting posts within the Learning Modules.
 To earn credit, information submitted must (a) follow guidelines set by the instructor, (b) be original, and (c) properly reference information gathered from credible scientific sources.
-Avoid online encyclopedias (e.g. Wikipedia) and other opinionated advertisements.
+Online encyclopedias (e.g. Wikipedia) and other opinionated advertisements are unacceptable.

 Laboratory Component (approximately 200 pts): There is an assignment and quiz for each lab exercise.

-Comprehensive Lecture & Lab Finals (200 pts): Finals will be administered during the last week of this 8-week course by NMJCs testing center located in the Ben Alexander Building.
-If you are unable to come to campus, you must make arrangements for the finals to be proctored by another creditable testing center on or before NMJCs official last day to withdraw from the course.
+Comprehensive Lecture & Lab Finals (200 pts): Proctored final exams will be administered during the last week of this 8-week course.
+If you are not within driving distance, you must make arrangements for the finals to be proctored on or before NMJCs official last day to withdraw from the course (e.g. arrange another creditable testing center or have available a computer system compatible with Respondus Monitor).

 Refer to the "ADDITIONAL INFORMATION" section for more details concerning coursework.